Pessimism: Pragmatic criticism

 Through history, some have concluded that a pessimistic attitude, although justified, must be avoided to endure.
 Optimistic attitudes are favored and of emotional consideration.
 Al-Ghazali and William James rejected their pessimism after suffering psychological, or even psychosomatic illness.
 Criticisms of this sort however assume that pessimism leads inevitably to a mood of darkness and utter depression.
 Many philosophers would disagree, claiming that the term "pessimism" is being abused.
 The link between pessimism and nihilism is present, but the former does not necessarily lead to the latter, as philosophers such as Albert Camus believed.
 Happiness is not inextricably linked to optimism, nor is pessimism inextricably linked to unhappiness.
 One could easily imagine an unhappy optimist, and a happy pessimist.
 Accusations of pessimism may be used to silence legitimate criticism.

-The economist Nouriel Roubini was largely dismissed as a pessimist, for his dire but to some extent accurate predictions of a coming global financial crisis, in 2006.
-However, financial journalist Justin Fox observed in the Harvard Business Review in 2010 that "In fact, Roubini didn't exactly predict the crisis that began in mid-2007...
-Roubini spent several years predicting a very different sort of crisis—one in which foreign central banks diversifying their holdings out of Treasuries sparked a run on the dollar—only to turn in late 2006 to warning of a U.S. housing bust and a global 'hard landing'.
-He still didn't give a perfectly clear or (in retrospect) accurate vision of how exactly this would play out...
-I'm more than a little weirded out by the status of prophet that he has been accorded since."
+Nouriel Roubini, an economist who introduces himself as Dr. Doom, was largely dismissed as a pessimist in 2006 for his dire but to some extent accurate predictions of a financial crisis, ahead of the 2008 financial crisis.
+However, financial journalist Justin Fox observed in the Harvard Business Review in 2010 that the crisis Roubini predicted was not at all like the 2008 financial crisis; it involved a currency crisis and run on the dollar and dismissed Roubini's predictions as inaccurate.
 Others noted that "The problem is that even though he was spectacularly right on this one, he went on to predict time and time again, as the markets and the economy recovered in the years following the collapse, that there would be a follow-up crisis and that more extreme crashes were inevitable.
 His calls, after his initial pronouncement, were consistently wrong.
 Indeed, if you had listened to him, and many investors did, you would have missed the longest bull market run in US market history."
 Another observed: "For a prophet, he's wrong an awful lot of the time."
 Tony Robbins wrote: "Roubini warned of a recession in 2004 (wrongly), 2005 (wrongly), 2006 (wrongly), and 2007 (wrongly)" ... and he "predicted (wrongly) that there'd be a 'significant' stock market correction in 2013."
-Speaking about Roubini, economist Anirvan Banerjee told The New York Times: "Even a stopped clock is right twice a day."
+Speaking about Roubini, economist Anirvan Banerji told The New York Times: "Even a stopped clock is right twice a day."
 Economist Nariman Behravesh said: "Nouriel Roubini has been singing the doom-and-gloom story for 10 years.
 Eventually something was going to be right."

-Personality Plus opines that pessimistic temperaments (e.g. melancholy and phlegmatic) can be useful inasmuch as pessimists' focus on the negative helps them spot problems that people with more optimistic temperaments (e.g. choleric and sanguine) miss.
+Personality Plus opines that pessimistic temperaments (e.g., melancholy and phlegmatic) can be useful inasmuch as pessimists' focus on the negative helps them spot problems that people with more optimistic temperaments (e.g., choleric and sanguine) miss.